 In my cold and bundled up condition, and not feeling particularly chatty, I drove over to Old Town Coffee located near the library.
 I needed something to warm up.
 I claimed an outdoor table before going into the shoppe for a cinnamon muffin and a latte – decaf, nonfat, single shot.
 Around me people wearing shorts, cotton tops, flip-flops and sandals were busy enjoying the food and coffee that make this local establishment popular.

 The place smelled like fresh bakery and hot, dark Sumatra.
-I took a moment to banter with the barista.
-Wait a minute.
-I wasn’t feeling that chatty.
-Another customer, a woman, helped me find the black plastic knives and forks hiding in plain sight by the napkin dispenser.
-A brief chit chat ensued about trying to juggle a coffee, a muffin in a basket, a purse, utensils, and napkins.
-I thought I wasn’t feeling chatty.
+The barista attempted to banter with me, but no luck.
+I wasn’t feeling chatty.
+Another customer, a woman, pointed to the black plastic knives and forks hiding in plain sight by the napkin dispenser.
+I was lured into a brief exchange about trying to juggle a coffee, a muffin in a basket, a purse, utensils, and napkins.

 After I sat at my patio table, I realized two things: the air felt balmy, clear, and inviting, and … I needed to shed my scarf and sweater, which I did.
 I sat in the sun, feeling a slight breeze.
 A sparrow patrolling the cement, moving in its jerky, halting manner, scavenged for food, its tan, gray, and brownish/black feathers glossy in the light.
 He came very close to my foot.
 I found myself studying his techniques.